 Employees covered by this Agreement are also entitled to three (3) Employee Option Days (taken at a minimum of 1-hour intervals) as follows: The City agrees to provide three (3) non-cumulative employee option days during the fiscal year to all employees covered by this Agreement.
 These days must be taken as normal workdays and must be taken during the fiscal year in which the employee became eligible, after he/she attains eligibility, provided the days selected by the employee have prior Department Head or equivalent approval.
-Either party may reopen this paragraph (10.1) during the term of this Agreement, for negotiations only in conjunction with opening Article 11.

 - 10.2 To be eligible for a paid holiday, an employee must be in pay status for a full day on his/her assigned workdays immediately before and after the day on which the holiday is observed. - 10.3 Whenever an observed holiday occurs on an employee's scheduled day off and the employee does not work thereon, the employee shall receive another day off with pay within the same fiscal year or within 120 days after said holiday, whichever period ends later, in order to equalize the observed legal holidays as set forth in Section 10.1.
 Hours compensated shall match the scheduled holiday work hours of the employee.
-Either party may reopen this paragraph (10.3), during the term of this Agreement, for negotiations only in conjunction with opening Article 11.

-- 10.4 Whenever an observed holiday as listed in Section 10.1 occurs on an employee's regularly scheduled workday or the employee is required to work on a holiday listed in Section 10.1 on his/her scheduled day off, unless subject to overtime rates, the employee shall receive his/her regular straight time rate of pay for the hours worked and receive another day off with pay; or the employee may elect to receive two times his/her regular straight time rate of pay for any hours worked in excess of their scheduled shift, with no day off.
-Unless the employee declares at least seven (7) calendar days prior to the holiday that he/she wants to receive only pay for the hours worked, and another day off with pay.
+- 10.4 Whenever an observed holiday as listed in Section 10.1 occurs on an employee's regularly scheduled workday or the employee is required to work on a holiday listed in Section 10.1 on his/her scheduled day off, unless subject to overtime rates, the employee shall receive his/her regular straight time rate of pay for the hours worked and receive another day off with pay; or the employee may elect to receive two times his/her regular straight time rate of pay for scheduled hours worked, and their regular straight time rate of pay for any hours worked in excess of their scheduled shift, with no day off.
+Unless the employee declares at least seven (7) calendar days prior to the holiday that he/she wants to receive only pay for the hours worked, the employee shall receive his/her regular straight time rate of pay for all hours worked, and another day off with pay.
 The day off shall be taken within the same fiscal year or within 120 days after said holiday, whichever is later.
-There shall be no pyramiding to this section in the computation of overtime.
-Either party may reopen this paragraph (10.4), during the term of this Agreement, for negetiations only in conjunction with opening Article 11. - NOTE: In scheduling a day off as set forth in Section 10.3 and 10.4, every effort will be made to allow the employee a day off of his/her choice; however, as the needs of the department come first, management reserves the right to make the final decision. - 10.5 Failure to report for work on a holiday after having been scheduled to work on such holiday shall be just cause for denial of holiday pay and may result in disciplinary action being taken. - 10.6 Should a holiday occur during an employee's sickness, it shall be the option of the employee to be charged with a sick day or holiday if the sickness includes two or more consecutive workdays immediately preceding and/or following the holiday.
+There shall be no pyramiding to this section in the computation of overtime. - NOTE: In scheduling a day off as set forth in Section 10.3 and 10.4, every effort will be made to allow the employee a day off of his/her choice; however, management reserves the right to make the final decision. - 10.5 Failure to report for work on a holiday after having been scheduled to work on such holiday shall be just cause for denial of holiday pay and may result in disciplinary action being taken. - 10.6 Should a holiday occur during an employee's sickness, it shall be the option of the employee to be charged with a sick day or holiday if the sickness includes two or more consecutive workdays immediately preceding and/or following the holiday.